 4. Take Part In A Viking Settlement Re-Enactment

 Experiential travel doesn’t get any finer than a visit to the Norstead Viking Village and Port of Trade.
-A short distance from the actual UNESCO viking settlement site, Norstead was created to take history out of the exhibit case and place it in the hands of visitors.
+A short distance from the actual UNESCO viking settlement site.
+Norstead takes history out of the exhibit case and places it in the hands of visitors.